JJJHolscher/jupyter-and-dioxus/README.md

 > Why is the dioxus element inside an iframe?

 Some bug in `dioxus_web` disallowed the instantiation of multiple dioxus elements in a single document.
 Once this is patched, I'll drop the iframes and `dioxus_web` won't need to launch a server anymore or create temporary files.

+> Can I access any javascript variables or rust-variables-exposed-to-javascript from python?

+Due to that `dioxus_web` bug, you'll have to extract those from the created iframe, this should become more convenient in the future.
+But, you'll have to do that work yourself.
+This package is aimed to (at some point) work with Quarto, which allows you to create a _static_ website from jupyter notebook files.
+So, no server calls.
+This means that in Quarto, the python code only gets executed once, during the static site generation.
+The Dioxus widgets then get run on the client's device but the client's device won't be able to run any python code so the python code cannot respond to anything happening in Dioxus or javascript.

 > What is that doc/_quarto.yml?